CUMLSec/stateformer/README.md

 ## Training and Testing

-Before starting training, create a directory that the logged training restuls can be stored:
+Before starting training, create a directory that the logged training result can be stored:

 `mkdir result`